Over the past 15 years we shipped our overland vehicle a couple of times in a 20-foot container:

-- A hi-cube container has the size of a 40ft container but a higher roof.
+- A high-cube container: the size of 20, 40 or 45ft but a higher roof.
 The advantage is that the container is sealed and thus secure; the disadvantage is the high costs.

-- An open-top container has the same measurements as a 20ft container but has no roof.
+- An open-top container: the size of 20, 40 or 45ft but no roof.
 There is reasonable protection against damage, but the top is open and the vehicle is vulnerable to burglary.

-- A flat track is suited for a vehicle that is wider than a 20ft container as it is open on all sides.
+- A flat track: is suited for a vehicle that is wider than a 20ft/40ft container as it is open on all sides.
 Disadvantages are the high price, vulnerability to damage and burglary, and corrosion from salt water.

 How Does RoRo Shipping Work?